 - you may want to look for a policy that includes discounts.
 Some companies may provide you with a discount for using security devices or for being a member of a caravan club.
 Others, such as ourselves, may provide a discount if you store your caravan at a CaSSOA-approved site;

 - the way you buy your insurance is also a consideration.
-Rather than going directly to an insurer, where you may have a limited amount of choice, you may want to use the services of a broker such as us at Cover4Caravans, in order to look at a greater range of options, as well as get access to specialist advice;
+Rather than going directly to an insurer, where you may have a limited amount of choice, you may want to use the services of a broker such as us here at Cover4Caravans, in order to look at a greater range of options, as well as get access to specialist advice;

-- the price of the policy may affect your decision, but remember to look for value for money rather than just the least expensive insurance you can find.
+- the price of the policy may affect your decision but remember to look for value for money rather than just the least expensive insurance you can find.
 Always ensure that you find a policy that has the level of cover you need rather than cutting corners;

 - find out if your policy provides costs for alternative accommodation if you have an accident.
-This could be particularly useful if you are on the road with nowhere to stay;
+This could be particularly useful if you are on the road with nowhere to stay; and

 - owner age limits are also important and can influence the policy you choose.
 Some do not have any age limits, whereas some do, so make sure you know before buying.